21 Top-Rated Things to Do in Provincetown, MA

 3. Shop on Commercial Street

 You'll find pretty much everything you never knew you needed on busy Commercial Street.
-From homemade gelato to touristy sweatshirts to vintage jewelry and board games, this popular street is the shopping, eating, and people-watching hub of Provincetown.
+From homemade gelato to touristy sweatshirts to vintage jewelry and board games, this popular street is the shopping, eating, and people-watching hub of the town.
+Wandering its busy length is one of the best things to do in Provincetown.

 Three miles long, Commercial Street runs through the heart of town.
 It's rare to see a car on this pedestrian-friendly street, and you must keep your eyes peeled for the incredible (and often quirky) art on display in alleyways and courtyards, and on the sides and fronts of buildings.